onsi/gomega/docs/index.md

 - `format.TruncatedDiff = true`: Gomega will truncate long strings and only show where they differ.
 You can set this to `false` if you want to see the full strings.

 You can also register your own custom formatter using `format.RegisterCustomFormatter(f)`.
-Custom formatters must be of type `type CustomFormatter func(value interface{}) (string, bool)`.
+Custom formatters must be of type `type CustomFormatter func(value any) (string, bool)`.
 Gomega will pass in any objects to be formatted to each registered custom formatter.
 A custom formatter signals that it will handle the passed-in object by returning a formatted string and `true`.
 If it does not handle the object it should return `"", false`.
 Strings returned by custom formatters will _not_ be truncated (though they may be truncated if the object being formatted is within another struct).
 Custom formatters take precedence of `GomegaStringer` and `format.UseStringerRepresentation`.

 `format.RegisterCustomFormatter` returns a key that can be used to unregister the custom formatter: